aiobofh/cutest/README.rst

 text to a file on disc.
 Obviously you don't want to actually *write* the file for just testing your ideas.
 This is where the automatic mocking of ALL called functions in your design come in handy.
-This work-flow example will also show you how to write module-tests that make some kind of "kick-the-tires" sanity check that the integration to the OS actually works with file access and all.
+This work-flow example will also show you how to write *module-tests* that make some kind of "kick-the-tires-sanity-check" that the integration to the OS actually works with file access and all.

 Let's do this step-by-step...

 1. You have to write a function called ``write_file``.
-And it shall take one single argument (a pointer to the file name stored in a string) where to store the file.
+And it shall take one single argument (a pointer to the file-name stored in a string) where to store the file in your file-system.

    a.
 Write a simple test that assumes everything will go well.
 This
       implies that you can determine the success of the operation somehow.
 Let's use the old "return zero on success" paradigm.
       So...
-Let's call the design under test called ``write_file`` with some kind of file-name as argument and expect it to return 0 (zero).
+Let's call the design under test function called ``write_file`` with some kind of file-name as argument and expect it to return 0 (zero).

       Create a file called ``file_operations_test.c`` and include ``cutest.h`` in the top of it.

       Code::

+       #include "cutest.h"

        test(write_file_shall_return_0_if_all_went_well)
        {